cassidyjames/cassidyjames.github.io/_posts/2023-03-17-freedesktop-accent-colors-gnome-proposal.md

 </figcaption>
 </figure>

 Once we started playing with this, it just felt right.
 It feels a bit simpler and more modern than the old GTK3 styles or the current GTK4 styles while not fundamentally changing the layout.
-This was one of the more controversial proposals within the GNOME design team, though, so we'll see if it works or if we come up with something different.
+This has been one of the more controversial proposals within the GNOME design team, though, so we'll see if it works or if we come up with something different.

 ### Shell